 This table of window, door and skylight requirements is from the 2009 IECC and does not necessarily reflect the version of the IECC that may have been adopted by the state or any state-specific amendments.
 These requirements apply to all fenestration products in residential buildings, including those used in new residences, in additions and to replace existing windows.
 For a definition of "fenestration" see Note 2 below.
 The IECC specifies additional requirements for other parts of the building envelope not listed here, such as insulation for walls and ceilings.

-Package Fenestration U-factor Skylight U-Factor Glazed Fenestration SHGC

-Climate Zone 5 0.35 0.60 NR
+Package Fenestration U-factor Skylight U-Factor Glazed Fenestration SHGC Climate Zone 5 0.35 0.60 NR

-Climate Zone 4 0.35 0.60 NR

-&quot;NR" means no requirement is specified for this package.
+"NR" means no requirement is specified in this package.

 NOTES: